ricardoquesada/bluepad32/examples/README.md

 # Examples

-These examples use the "raw" API.
-These are **NOT** the Arduino Examples.
+These examples show how to use Bluepad32 for the different platforms.

 Each folder has a `README.md` with install / compile / flash instructions.